Cross-Impact of Order Flow Imbalance in Equity Markets: Introduction

-First, we show that taking into account multiple levels of the order book when defining order book imbalance leads to higher explanatory power for the contemporaneous price impact of OFI.
-Our empirical evidence shows that, as OFIs at deeper order book levels are included as features, the explained percentage of variance steadily increases in the in-sample tests.
-Using a principal component analysis of OFI across order book levels, we observe that the first principal component of multi-level OFIs can explain more than 80\% of the total variance.
-Based on these results, we define a notion of \textit{integrated OFI} which shows superior explanatory power for price impact over best-level OFIs and multi-level OFIs in both in-sample and out-of-sample.
-It is worth emphasizing that we use both in-sample and out-of-sample tests to assess the model's performance, while previous works \cite{cont2014price, capponi2020multi} only focus on in-sample tests.

-\paragraph{Contemporaneous cross impact.} An important question concerns the existence of cross-impact, i.e. assessing whether one stock's prices/returns are influenced by the order flow imbalances of other stocks (see \cite{benzaquen2017dissecting, capponi2020multi, pasquariello2015strategic}).
-Recently, Capponi and Cont \cite{capponi2020multi} proposed a procedure to distinguish the impact of common and idiosyncratic factors in order flow using conditional regressions.
-Their results show that in many cases "cross-impact" coefficients are not statistically significant and cross-impact is in fact a manifestation of common components in order flow.

-We revisit this question with an approach which takes into account model sparsity, using the Least Absolute Shrinkage and Selection Operator (LASSO) to estimate a linear model of contemporaneous impact with self- and cross-impact terms.
-By comparing with the price impact model using best-level OFIs, we find that the cross-impact model using the best-level OFIs of multiple assets as candidate features can provide small but significant additional explanatory power for price movements.
-Moreover, our results show that, once the information from multiple levels is included in OFI, multi-asset models with cross-impact do not provide additional explanatory power for contemporaneous impact compared to a sparse model without cross-impact terms.
-These findings suggest that consolidating multi-level OFIs, such as our integrated OFIs, is a more effective method to model price dynamics than introducing cross-impact terms.
-To the best of our knowledge, this is the first study to comprehensively analyze the relations between contemporaneous individual returns and multi-level order flow imbalances of individual or multiple stocks.
+First, we revisit the significance of contemporaneous cross-impact by considering various definitions of order flow imbalance (OFI).
+Instead of only looking at the best-level orders, we systematically examine the impact of \textbf{multi-level} order flows in a \textbf{cross-asset} setting.
+Our results show that, once information from multi-level order flow is incorporated in the definition of order flow imbalance, cross-impact terms do not provide additional explanatory power for contemporaneous impact, compared to a parsimonious model without cross-impact.
+To the best of our knowledge, this is the first study to comprehensively analyze the relations between contemporaneous individual returns and multi-level orders in both single-asset and multi-asset settings.

-\paragraph{Forecasting future returns.} Finally, we investigate the use of OFI to forecast future returns.
-We study a multiperiod price-impact model using lagged OFIs to predict returns and find evidence that cross-impact terms provide additional information for intraday forecasting of future returns.
+Furthermore, we consider the associated forecasting problem and investigate the predictive power of the cross-asset order flows on future price returns.
+Our results suggest that cross-impact terms do provide significant information content for intraday forecasting of future returns over a short horizon of up to several minutes, but their predictability decays quickly through time.